Inoperable Cities: Memories of Sand

 Materials & Resources

-• Sand (One 50lb bag)
+• Sand (one 50 lb bag)

-• Wire mesh for structural framework
+• Wire mesh for the framework

 • Large cardboard boxes (new/recycled)

-• Natural adhesive for preservation
+• Natural adhesive for sand preservation

 • Water spray bottles for moisture control